webdevmar/canvas-game/readme.md

 * winner game information

 ## Status
-Project is finished in v 1.0 and might be continued with with some improvements for future development
+Project is finished in v 1.0 and might be continued with some improvements for future development

 ## Inspiration
 Project inspired on few different examples and solutions available on web in November, 2019